kmfolgar/kmartinez.com/cv.md

 -   **COVID-19 in Guatemala: Epidemiology** (2020)
     -   Guest Speaker at Faculty of Medical Sciences, University of San Carlos, Guatemala
     -   Delivered insights on the epidemiological aspects of COVID-19 in Guatemala.

 -   **COVID-19 in Guatemala: Trends and Simulation Models** (2020)
     -   Guest Speaker at Guatemalan Society of Infectious Diseases (AGEI)
     -   Discussed the latest trends and model simulations related to COVID-19 in Guatemala.

 ### Guest Lectures in Academic Courses
+-   **Place and chronic diseases: from US to LATAM Cities** (2018)
+    -   Guest Speaker at EPID665: Research Seminar in International Health at School of Public Health, University of Michigan, MI, USA.
+    -   Delivered insights on the epidemiological aspects of Place and Chronic Diseases from a Global Health perspective.

 -   **Introduction to the Use of Scientific Evidence and Correct Citation** (2018)
     -   Faculty of Nutrition Sciences, University Del Valle of Guatemala